 A1.
 Was the current head of government or other chief national authority elected through free and fair elections?
 0 / 4

-Morocco controls more than two-thirds of Western Sahara and allows no pro-independence candidates to run for office.
-The remaining portion of the country is controlled by the Polisario Front, which is based in Algeria and leads a nationalist movement comprised of members of the Sahrawi ethnic group.
-The constitution of the government-in-exile states that the leader of the Polisario Front is the territory’s president, but it does not hold elections within the territory.
+Morocco controls more than three-quarters of Western Sahara and Moroccan authorities allow no pro-independence candidates to run for office.
+The Polisario Front, which is based in Tindouf, Algeria and leads a nationalist movement comprised of members of the Sahrawi ethnic group, controls the less-populated interior of the territory.
+The constitution of the government-in-exile states that the leader of the Polisario Front is the territory’s president, but it does not hold regular elections within the territory.

 A2.
 Were the current national legislative representatives elected through free and fair elections?
 0 / 4